liel20946/ImageEditingCLITool/README.md

 ## 👋 Introduction

 Welcome to the Advanced Image Editing CLI Tool.
 This tool is designed to apply custom filters <br> and adjustments to images through a command-line interface (CLI).
-It showcases advanced image <br>
+It showcases image <br>
 processing techniques using convolution and other mathematical operations.
+The image <br>
+processing algorithms are implemented from scratch.

 ## Features